MihirSPatil/Deep-Reinforcement-Learning-for-Continuous-Control-Docking-of-Autonomous-Underwater-Vehicles/README.md

 #### Use the rostopic rostopic pub -r 20 /deepleng/thrusters/0/input uuv_gazebo_ros_plugins_msgs/FloatStamped '{header: auto, data: 40.0}' to publish rpm commands to the auv.
 To publish to different thrusters only the thruster_id(0,1,2) needs to be changed.

+#### There are two options for the camera: default_camera and wideangle_camera, checking the input feed on rviz does not show any difference though.
+Also there is a weird white bar that shows up on the camera feed, I have no idea what that is ?